 The second issue is one of learning in isolation.
 It is very special to feel part of a select group of folk doing their thing in the mountains, but learning from books and DVDs can be a long slow process.

-Joining clubs or organised courses makes much more sense.
-I work at Glenmore Lodge, the Scottish National Outdoor Training Centre, and we offer a range of ski mountaineering courses, from introductory level through to advanced and abroad.
+Joining clubs (see our club finder) or organised courses makes much more sense.
+Glenmore Lodge, the Scottish National Outdoor Training Centre, offers a range of ski mountaineering courses, from introductory level through to advanced and abroad.

 If you are concerned about your ski ability and how well you will adapt to the off-piste, then you might consider a few lessons.
 Most ski schools will have instructors who love to ski off piste.
 They can help you try it out without having to carry a rucksack.
 Your progression will be a lot quicker and more positive.

 You will also get good advice on equipment from your local retailers.
-Ours is a small sport so seek out the specialists for good advice.
+Ours is a small sport so seek out the specialists for good advice & from where you may be able to hire kit from.

-In these videos Glenmore Lodge instructor Andy Townsend runs through some of the key considerations when buying skis and bindings for ski touring.
+In these videos, Andy Townsend, previously head of snowsports at Glenmore Lodge runs through some of the key considerations when buying skis and bindings for ski touring.

-There is a strong tradition of skiing at Glenmore Lodge, which offers a range of courses in ski-touring and off piste skiing, from introductory to advanced level.
+Glenmore Lodge, offers a range of courses in ski-touring and backcountry skiing, from introductory to advanced level.